Miroslav Šeparović

-Miroslav Šeparović (born 18 July 1958) is a Croatian lawyer who serves as the 5th President of the Constitutional Court of Croatia since 13 June 2016, had previously served as a 5th Minister of Justice in the Cabinet of Zlatko Mateša from 1995 to 1998.
+Miroslav Šeparović (born 18 July 1958) is a Croatian lawyer who served as the 5th President of the Constitutional Court of Croatia (2016–2025) and the 5th Minister of Justice in the Cabinet of Zlatko Mateša from 1995 to 1998.

 Early life and education

 Miroslav Šeparović was born on 18 July 1958 in Blato on the island of Korčula where he finished elementary and high school.

 He graduated law from the Zagreb Faculty of Law in 1981.
 He passed the bar exam in 1983, and notary exam in 1994.
 He earned his PhD from the same Faculty in 2013 with a thesis entitled, The welfare of the child and the principle of the best interests of the child in the practice of the European Court of Human Rights and the Croatian Constitutional Court.

 Career

 After graduation, Šeparović worked as a legal clerk in the Blato Winery in Zagreb (1981-1983), and then in the Military building institution Prečko (1984-1986).
 In 1986, he was appointed judge of the Municipal Court in Zagreb.
 In 1989, Šeparović got employed in the Ministry of Justice where he worked in the Directorate for Property and Legal Affairs.
 In 1995, he was appointed Minister.
 As a Minister, Šeparović participated in the drafting and implementation of regulations in the areas of civil law, the judicial system and criminal law reform.
 In 1998, he got a job at the Croatian Intelligence Service and become deputy head of the National Security Office.
 Since year 2000, he worked in private practice as a lawyer.
 He also served as a defender of general Mladen Markač at the International Criminal Tribunal for the former Yugoslavia.
 On 14 April 2009, Croatian Parliament appointed him judge of the Constitutional Court.

+Šeparović served as the 5th President of the Constitutional Court of Croatia for three consecutive terms from 13 June 2016 to 12 October 2025.
+He was succeeded as President by Frane Staničić, who previously served as one of the judges of the Court.